bharat13soni/jrest/README.md

 # JSON + RESTful = JRest
 Is a Meta programming language which converts the intentions of data access and manipulation against a database table in the form of SQL statement into key based RESTful service.
 JRest makes a complete departure from the standards of the RESTful services, as there are no URI to publish by the user!
-Entire JRest revolves around three types of URIs, /login, /pull, /push.
+Entire JRest revolves around these types of URIs, /login, /pull, /push, /iterative/pull, and /iterative/push.

 RESTful services paradigm stands out in the current trend and many a frameworks have been put in place for the same.
-In a typical application or service, 70 to 80 percent of the code is written just to make IO operations to one or other database; this leads into very tedious and monotonus development process often time consuming and error prone that JRest addresses very effectively.
+In a typical application or service, 70 to 80 percent of the code is written just to make IO operations to one or other database; this leads into very tedious and monotonus development process often time consuming and error prone.
 Using JRest, the time taken to publish a RESTful web service is pretty much equal to the time taken to write the SQL query for the same.

+Further, JRest is offers inline updation to RESTful services.
+What this means is that you as a developer, don't have to restart the webserver everytime you add or modify a REST API!

 # The Problem
 In a typical web based application development, much of the time is spent in developing CRUD (Create, Read, Update, Delete) APIs for the database tables.
 This itself amounts to almost eighty percent of the code base for any application, quite often a repeatative task, however a great deal of time would be spent in publishing a stable code base for the same.
 On the other hand, providing these RESTful Web Service (RWS) securely and implementing a role based access takes a great deal of time.